Full Name: Zebra Cobra (Naja nigricincta nigricincta)

 Other Names: Western Barred Spitting Cobra; Sebraslang

-The venom of the Zebra snake is potently cytotoxic, causing pain, swelling, blistering and in many instances tissue damage.
+The venom of the Zebra Cobra is potently cytotoxic, causing pain, swelling, blistering and in many instances tissue damage.
 Fatalities are not common.
 The venom of this snake is not used in the manufacturing process of polyvalent antivenom and the effectiveness of the antivenom to neutralise the venom of the Zebra Cobra is not well known.
-Antivenom should be administered in serious bites.